 3. During these two weeks in the summer, students have the choice to live on campus in apartment-style dormitories (the vast majority of students have chosen to live on campus).

 TRANSFERRING COURSES: An applicant can only transfer in two 3-credit courses.
 Thus, you can take up two classes as a non-degree student before being admitted to the program.
 These credits will transfer over if you are accepted.
 Please note that taking and passing these courses does not guarantee admission to the program.
 You may also register for 6 credits as a non-degree student.
-The way to sign up for these courses is to contact Kevin Ziomek.
+The way to sign up for these courses is to visit our non-matriculated page.

 The admissions deadline is January 2nd.
-Please click here to learn more about the specific admissions requirements.
+Please click here to learn more about the admissions requirements.